vispz/psvishnu91.github.io/_posts/ml_notes/2022-10-25-multivariate-calculus.md

 f'(x) = 10x
 $$

-### What is a variable?
-Sometimes $$y = f(x)$$ makes sense but $$x = g(y)$$ does not make sense.
-This is because a function can have only one output.
-For a single input time, a car will have exactly one speed but for a single speed there could be multiple times where the car was at that speed.
-In other $$g(y)$$ is not a function but a relation.

 ## Total derivative

 $$
 \frac{df(x,y,z)}{dt}=\dfrac{\partial f}{\partial x}\dfrac{d x}{d t} + \dfrac{\partial f}{\partial y}\frac{d y}{d t} + \frac{\partial f}{\partial z}\frac{d z }{d t}
 $$

 Imagine you want to find the rate of change of temperature faced by a particle wrt to time.
-The temperature in the space is constant, however the particle is moving in space.
+The temperature in the space does not change with time, however the particle is moving in space.
 So, temperature is a function of x, y, z and these are functions of t.

 ## Jacobian
 If you have $$f(x_1, x_2, x_3, ..., x_n)$$, the Jacobian $$J$$ is given by $$J = \begin{bmatrix} \dfrac{\partial f}{\partial x_1}, \dfrac{\partial f}{\partial x_2}, \dfrac{\partial f}{\partial x_3}, ..., \dfrac{\partial f}{\partial x_n}\end{bmatrix}$$.
 As a convention this is written as a row vector.